becgabri/packed-ss-template/README.md

 Some of the code provided here comes directly or with small modifications from [libscapi](https://github.com/cryptobiu/libscapi).
 See the LICENSES directory for more details.

 ## Dependencies
 To run this code you will need a working version of openssl, boost and [ntl](https://libntl.org/).
-You may need to change the CMakeLists.txt file to reflect where you have installed ntl and depending on your OS you may also need to install [GMP](https://libntl.org/doc/tour-gmp.html).
+Depending on your OS you may also need to install [GMP](https://libntl.org/doc/tour-gmp.html).

 ## Build Instructions
 After ensuring you have installed the necessary dependencies: